Senate Bill No. 368

 (6) The department may inspect and test and approve, disapprove, or place a condition upon a video gambling machine or associated equipment or a modification to an approved machine or associated equipment prior to its distribution and placement for play by the public.
 A manufacturer, distributor, or route operator may not supply a video gambling machine or associated equipment to a manufacturer, distributor, route operator, or operator unless the machine or equipment has been approved by the department."

-Section 5.
-Effective dates.
-(1) [Section 1 and this section] are effective on passage and approval.
+dates.
+(1) [Sections 2 and 3 and this section] are effective on passage and